cudanlab/cudanlab.github.io/content/events/2021-10-24-estonian-maritime-museum.md

 Website: https://meremuuseum.ee/workshop2021/

 <!--more-->
-**Abstract** – On the first day, CUDAN Senior Research Fellows Mila Oiva, Ksenia Muhkina, Vejune Zemaityte, Tasweer Ahmad and CUDAN ERA Chair Maximilian Schich together with Daniel Chávez Heras will present a workshop on Digital Data in the Service of Cultural Heritage.
-On the second day there are practical sessions led by CUDAN research fellow Andres Karjus, also keynote lecture by CUDAN ERA Chair Maximilian Schich.
+**Abstract** – On the first day, CUDAN Research Fellows Mila Oiva, Ksenia Muhkina, Vejune Zemaityte, Tasweer Ahmad and CUDAN ERA Chair Maximilian Schich together with Daniel Chávez Heras will present a workshop on Digital Data in the Service of Cultural Heritage.
+On the second day there are practical sessions led by CUDAN Research Fellow Andres Karjus, also keynote lecture by CUDAN ERA Chair Maximilian Schich.

 **Digital Data in the Service of Cultural Heritage**